naverwhale/whaleos-chromiumos-overlay/eclass/cros-kernel/README.md

 ### Fallback config selection

-The [cros-kernel2] eclass tries to automatically determine an appropriate `*_defconfig` to use for your given `${BOARD}`. e.g., for a Qualcomm platform, it should select `qualcomm_defconfig`, and for an Intel system, it should select `x86_64_defconfig`.
+The [cros-kernel] eclass tries to automatically determine an appropriate `*_defconfig` to use for your given `${BOARD}`. e.g., for a Qualcomm platform, it should select `qualcomm_defconfig`, and for an Intel system, it should select `x86_64_defconfig`.
 These determinations are made (in